The 12 Toxic Hormone Disruptors You Probably Have In Your HomeAugust 3rd, 2015

 The bottom line: Endocrine disruptors have the potential to change the way your body functions, and have been linked to long-term health problems in animals.
 If you’re concerned about their effect on your body, try to limit your exposure.
 Thrive Market carries tons of eco-friendly cleaning supplies, beauty essentials, and personal care staples that are all free of endocrine disruptors.
 Outsource your trust to us, and make safer, smarter shopping decisions every day.

-By being a part of our site, making your purchases with us, and sharing us with your friends, you're contributing to a meaningful paradigm shift.
-With that in mind, please use this link to get two months of free membership—and an additional 25 percent off your first purchase.
+By being a part of our site, making your purchases with us, and sharing us with your friends, you’re contributing to a meaningful paradigm shift.

 Photo credit: Paul Delmont